 Indie music venues

 There’s a veritable hub of bars for music fans, some of which are live music venues linked with traditional bars.
+On Camden St and neighbouring Wexford St (in the Southside of the city centre), there’s a nice selection of bars for alternative music fans.

 The good news - Dublin has a great variety of clubs regardless of your music tastes, sexual preference and nightlife habits.
 The bad news - most have a cover charge, sometimes between €15-20 on weekends.
 Most of them close (ie stop serving drink) at about 02:30, but some stay open a little later.
 The mythical lock-in (when the venue closes the shutters and serves drink long after closing time) happens very rarely - we estimate an average three times in a lifetime - but it does happen.